msakuta/scagrad/README.md

 ## Overview

 They say Scala is a language with both OOP and functional aspects and feels like Rust.
-So let's give a try and implement autograd.
+So let's give it a try and implement autograd.

 ## Examples